You can use baseline conditions to define violation thresholds that adjust to the behavior of your data.

-When you choose a data source (for example, an APM metric) for a baseline alert condition, we use the past values of that data to dynamically predict the data's near-future behavior.
+When you choose a data source (for example, an APM metric) for a baseline condition, we'll use the past values of that data to dynamically predict the data's near-future behavior.

-- Adjust how sensitive the alert condition is to fluctuations in the data source.
+- Adjust how sensitive the condition is to fluctuations in the data source.

-- Set whether you want the condition to check for upper violations or lower violations, or both.
+- Set whether you want the condition to check for upper violations, lower violations, or both.

-When your data escapes the predicted "normal" behavior and meets the criteria you've chosen, you'll receive an alert notification.
+When your data escapes the predicted "normal" behavior and meets the criteria you've chosen, you'll receive a notification.